sherpa/sherpa/docs/quick.rst

     tol          = 0.2
     verbose      = False
     openinterval = False

+..
+   Comment: IGNORE_OUTPUT is neccessary because numcores will have different value, depending on the machine that runs the doctest.

 Running the error analysis can take time, for particularly complex models.
 The default behavior is to use all the available CPU cores